chainstack/docs/docs/tutorials/academic-certificates-on-ethereum.md

    }
 };
 ```
-For development and testing purposes we will deploy our DApp to the local network first.
+For development and testing purposes, we will deploy our DApp to the local network first.

 Run `truffle dev` to get inside Truffle Develop running a local development blockchain.
-Deploy the DApp using `migrate` command.
-You will see contract address and gas used, the account from which they were deployed and other details.
+Deploy the DApp using the `migrate` command.
+You will see the contract address and gas used, the account from which they were deployed, and other details.

 ::: warning
 If you are deploying to Ethereum mainnet, you will have to use real ether.
 Run `truffle migrate --network mainnet` to deploy the DApp using your Chainstack node.